The chemodynamical memory of a major merger in a NIHAO-UHD Milky Way analogue -- I. A golden thread through time and space: Conclusions

 Third, our analysis shows that current selection functions alone are insufficient to capture the full abundance distribution of the progenitor.
 Future survey strategies must target inner-Galaxy stars to recover the missing, chemically enriched core population.

-Finally, our findings highlight the power of cosmological simulations to quantify biases introduced by observational selection functions, and to guide strategies for building a more representative census of accreted stars in the Milky Way.
+Finally, our findings highlight the power of cosmological simulations to quantify biases introduced by observational selection functions, and demonstrate that spatial chemical abundance gradients set at formation are preserved consistently among simulations.
+These results subsequently guide strategies for building a more representative census of accreted stars in the Milky Way.